Back to all

 Figure 3 – Configuration panel of Node-RED.

-This configuration panel consists of three parts:
+The configuration panel consists of three parts:

 • And an information panel on the right, which holds the debug panel, among others.